Do Go On - 236 - The Forrest Fenn Treasure Hunt

 I don't know.

-I love to find out.
+I'd love to find out.

-Yeah, it could be Brown Bears.
+Yeah, it could be brown bears.

-Like the Colton Blues and the AFL.
+It's like the Carlton Blues in the AFL.

 They're named after sadness.